Timfts/blog/src/content/posts/en/a-digital-garden.md

 topics:
   - life
 ---
-I never know how to take the first step — sometimes I even run from it...
+I never know how to take the first step, sometimes I even run from it...

 But they say the most important thing is to begin, no matter how. so here i am.